fuzzygroup/blog/_drafts/aws-route-53-ssl-elb-ec2-and-docker-containers-putting-it-all-together.md

 * **AWS ELB** -- The Amazon Elastic Load Balancer which routes incoming requests to the correct host (and port) on your boxes.
 An ELB automatically handles SSL termination allowing a certificate from the AWS Certificate Manager to be routed to the correct instance or group of instances and http port.
 * **AWS ELB Listener** -- A listener on an elb listens for traffic and sends it, evaluating it with a rule based criteria, to an ELB target group.
 * **AWS ELB Target Group** -- A target group is a collection of AWS instances that are the destination of a listener.
-* **Port** -- The underlying http port where an HTTP based service exist.
+* **Port** -- The underlying input channel on an http connection where an HTTP based service exist.
 Ports are important because you often want multiple http services on the same physical instance and the solution is to run them on different ports.
 * **Docker Containers** -- Docker containers are a way to manage and deploy stacks of related code in an overall grouping called a container.
 I could talk a lot more about Docker but my friend Nick Janetakis does it better in his course [Dive into Docker](https://diveintodocker.com/courses/dive-into-docker).

 # Mapping It All Out